 Wayne State University School of Medicine, with a 2.9%.

-Michigan has a diverse population and a range of environments from rural to urban.
-Hopefully, you now know what you need to know about medical schools in Michigan.
-Getting accepted to a Michigan medical school is similar to getting accepted in many other parts of the country.
+Michigan has a diverse population and rural and urban settings.
+You now know what you need to know about medical schools in Michigan.
+Getting accepted to a Michigan medical school will provide the quality education you need.

-Besides having the academic qualifications, you must demonstrate a willingness to give back and work with a diverse population to meet their specific needs.
-By taking time to serve your community, learn new cultures and new languages, you solidify your application and increase the odds of impressing the admissions committee.
+Besides academic qualifications, you must demonstrate a willingness to give back and work with a diverse population to meet its needs.
+By serving your community, learning about new cultures and new languages, you can increase the odds of impressing the admissions committee.